RyEggGit/Networking-Labs/Lab2/README.md

 enp0s31f  1500 10406675040      0  56508 0      21950251857      0      0      0 BMRU
 lo       65536 1065327218      0      0 0      1065327218      0      0      0 LRU
 ```
+Running the command `netstat -in` returns the kernel interface table, which includes details such as the network interface name (Iface), Maximum Transmission Unit (MTU), and statistics on received and transmitted packets.
+For example, the output shows interfaces like enp0s31f and lo, with their respective MTU values and packet statistics.
+This information helps in understanding the performance and status of network interfaces.

 Analyics `$ nestat -s` for the TCP connections returns:

 ```